jazzband/wagtailmenus/README.md

 1. Install the package using pip: `pip install wagtailmenus`.
 2. Add `wagtailmenus` to `INSTALLED_APPS` in your project settings (after `wagtailmodeladmin` and before your `core` app).
 3. Run `python manage.py migrate wagtailmenus` to set up the initial database tables.

+**Optional steps, if you wish to use `MenuPage`**

+NOTE: It is not necessary to extend `MenuPage` for all custom page types; Just ones you know will be used for pages that may have children, and will need the option to repeat themselves in sub-menus when listing those children.

-4. In your `core` app and other apps (wherever you have defined a custom page/content model to use in your project), import `MenuPage` from `wagtailmenus.models`, and extend that instead of `Page` from `wagtail.wagtailcore.models`.
+1. In your `core` app and other apps (wherever you have defined a custom page/content model to use in your project), import `MenuPage` from `wagtailmenus.models`, and extend that instead of `wagtail.wagtailcore.models.Page`.
-5. Run `python manage.py makemigrations` to create migrations for the apps you've updated.
+2. Run `python manage.py makemigrations` to create migrations for the apps you've updated.
-6. Run `python manage.py migrate` to add apply those migrations.
+3. Run `python manage.py migrate` to add apply those migrations.

 ### The `MainMenu` class and `{% main_menu %}` tag